 The Professor

-Who will be teaching the class is another important factor in class selection.
-Every college has a favorite professor among students and every college has a professor that all students warn against.
-So how do you know which professor you want for your class?
 Ask around.
 Ask students in your other classes if they have had a certain professor or who they would recommend.
 You can also try to sit in on a class to see if the class and/or the professor is one you could handle.
 Of course, you should ask permission from the professor or registration office before sitting in on a class.
 You can check out professor rating websites, such as ratemyprofessors.com, which can actually be pretty accurate.

 Mix it Up

-Some students tend to do well taking all similar courses during the same term (example: taking all business-related classes) and some students do better balancing out their schedule by taking two classes related to their major and two (unrelated) classes considered as electives.
-Sometimes the latter helps, as taking all similar classes can get you bored of the subject matter very quickly.
 It is best to balance things out with classes from all sides of the educational spectrum to help keep your mind fresh and open.
 Mix up your class types: don’t have too many science courses or too many heavy reading or writing classes scheduled during the same term.
-Don’t be afraid to take an “easy” class as long as you are truly interested in the subject matter.
-Not being interested in the subject will make you lazy when it comes to coursework and the class could actually end up hurting your GPA.
+Don’t be afraid to take an easy class as long as you are truly interested in the subject.
+Not being interested in the subject will make you lazy when it comes time for homework and the class could actually end up hurting your GPA.

 Undeclared Majors